timpip/devops_inlamning/project_description.md

 SMHI's API will be used to collect weather data from a specific location.
 When the app is run several tests in GitHub Actions will run and test the data and code.
 This will later be sent to a docker image and sent to Azure.

+Tests:
+Validation that data comes from correct coordinates.
+Validation that timeframe is correct.
+Validation that syntax is working in code.